myndtrust/CMU-Thesis-master/README.md

 ### License

-The document uses a non-official EPP-CMU Thesis Template by Cristian Bravo-Lillo is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The document uses a non-official EPP-CMU Thesis Template by Cristian Bravo-Lillo which is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To see a human-readable version of the license, please go to http://creativecommons.org/licenses/by-nc-sa/4.0/.

 ### Author Contact, bugs and acknowledgments

-Cristian Bravo-Lillo, cristian AT ciberseguridadhumana DOT cl.
-Thanks to Nektarios Leontiadis for his input and help.

 <!--If you find a bug in the template (that is, something that is wrong based on the department or university guidelines), please leave me a note in GitHub:-->